diegojromerolopez/djanban/README.md

 I would gladly accept feature requests, pull requests and suggestions.

 All contributors must sign an intellectual property cession to the creator of this project (Diego J. Romero-López).

+# Acknowledgements

+* [intelligenia](http://www.intelligenia.com/), the place where I work for supporting some of the development of this project.
+* [Trello](http://trello.com), for making the best web kanban board and providing the developers with an API.
+* My development team: [Brian Holsters](https://github.com/brian-holsters) & [Francisco Morales](https://github.com/moralesgea) for testing the app and suggesting new features.

 # Legal notice